 Four of the blockages that are relatively less important to this post are:

 * Grabbing onto and getting lost in pleasant experiences

 * Getting negative, avoidant, and hateful with unpleasant experiences

-* pinning around with worry, restlessness, and anxiety
+* Spinning around with worry, restlessness, and anxiety

 * Doubting the value of, losing enthusiasm for, and lacking conviction about the spiritual path in general and meditation in specific

 So far, this post has discussed dealing with sleepiness mostly in terms of physical factors – physical energy levels, posture, light levels, temperature, and nervous system arousal level.
-Mental dullness is often mutually co-created with physical tiredness, but it is something different.
+Mental dullness, while often mutually co-created with physical tiredness, is however something different.
 And when we deal with sleepiness in meditation, we also almost always have to work with mental dullness – the emotional, psychological, and spiritual side of tiredness.

 Some of the manifestations of mental dullness are: